Excerpt

 His words were candid and hurtful.

-There was a new, long silence while Jurad folded the document and tucked it away in his kaftan, then slid the dagger under his belt.
+There was a new, long silence while Jurad rolled up the document and tucked it away in his sleeve, then slid the dagger under his belt.
 Even though the two of them were the same size, it now seemed to Hamid that Jurad towered over him.

-‘Do you think you’ll know your village when you arrive in el-Habesh?’
-Hamid asked.
+‘Do you think you’ll know your village when you arrive in el-Habesh?’ he asked.

 Jurad put a hand to his heart.
 ‘The path will take me there.
 I’ll know home when I see it.’